Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 - Link overlap: When there are many edges between nodes, it can lead to link overlap, making it hard to distinguish individual edges and understand the connectivity of the graph
 - Lack of context: In big graphs, it can be hard to see the relationships between nodes or understand how they fit onto the overall structure
 - High-Dimensional, complex data: When nodes and edges are associated with many attributes, handling and visualizing them can become challenging
-- Scalability: As mentioned, visualizing large graphs can be computationally expensive
+- Scalability: Visualizing large graphs can be computationally expensive
 - Dynamic data: Real data are usually dynamic and it may be challenging and expensive to run layout every time a new data appears on the graph area

 A good visualization of a large graph should be able to reveal patterns that are of the value to the user.
 Such a visualization can be particularly useful for presentation purposes, as it help to convey important insights and trends in a clear and concise manner.
 It is important to choose strategies and techniques that will help to highlight the most relevant and meaningful aspects of the data.

 <h2 id="approaches">3.
 Enhancing the visual perception of large graphs</h2>

-There are several approaches that can be taken to improve the runtime and performance of large graph visualizations.
+There are several approaches that can be taken to improve large graph visualizations.
 One approach is focused on optimizing the internal methods used in the rendering phase, in order to reduce the time it takes to render the graph without reducing the amount of detail displayed.
 While this approach is effective, it falls outside the scope of this article.

 Another approach is to optimize the layout phase in order to make the graph more readable and understandable for non-specialists.
-This can involve reducing the amount of detail, such as edges or nodes, or using a more efficient layout algorithm.
-As a result, this approach can help to improve the overall performance and efficiency of the visualization.
+This can involve reducing the amount of detail present in a graph, such as edges or nodes, or using a more efficient layout algorithm.
+As a result, this approach can help to improve the efficiency of the visualization as well as the speed of graph rendering algorithms.

-The focus of this research work is on the second approach, which aim to enhance the visual perception of large graphs.
+The focus of this research work is on the second approach, which aims to enhance the visual perception of large graphs.

-*Graph definition*.
-A *plain graph* $G$ is an abstract data type consisting of a finite set of vertices (nodes) $V$ and a set of edges (links) $E$ usually representing a relationship between nodes.
+**Graph definition**.
+A *plain graph* $G$ is a data structure consisting of a finite set of vertices (nodes) $V$ and a set of edges (links) $E$ usually representing a relationship between nodes.
 In this paper, we support a general graph model, where every node has a set of associated attributes describing the features of an object that a node represents.
-A graph is often represented by its adjacency matrix $A$, which ca be binary, corresponding to whether there exists a relationship between two nodes, or numerical, corresponding to the strength of the relationship.
+A graph is often represented by its adjacency matrix $A$, which can be binary, corresponding to whether there exists a relationship between two nodes, or numerical, corresponding to the strength of the relationship.
 In this article, the adjacency matrix is considered to be binary unless otherwise noted.
+Additionally, we define a drawing $D$ as the visual representation of the graph $G$.

 According to the articles [^3] and [^4], there are several criteria that can help to determine a good level of visual perception in a graph:

-- Intuitiveness/perceptibility/easy navigation: The graph should be easy to navigate and understand, with a clear and intuitive layout.
+- Intuitiveness/easy navigation: The graph should be easy to navigate, with a clear and intuitive layout.
+- Perceptibility: The graph should be easy to understand.
 - Simplicity: The graph should be free of clutter.
 - Usefulness: The graph should be clear and useful to the user, and should provide valuable insights and information.
 - Highlighting key details: The graph should highlight the most important and relevant details, and should allow the user to easily focus on these aspects.